 Week of March 2nd:

 Math: (K): Students will continue to compare numbers by using the vocabulary "same" to represent 2 numbers that are alike.
 Students will use manipualtives to prove their answers.
-(1st): Students will demonstrate ways to subtract fluently within 20 by using strategies such as counting on, grouping by 10, or creating fact families.
+(1st): Students will demonstrate ways to subtract fluently within 20 by using strategies such as counting on and grouping by 10.
 Students will use a variety of manipulatives such as ten frames, unifex cubes, counters and addition cards.
 (2nd): Students will continue their data analysis unit by using tallies to gather information and then answer questions related to their data.

 ELA: Students will participate in various read-a-louds about the Iditarod.
 The Iditarod is an annual sled dog race in Alaska which begins the first weeked in March.
 Students will learn about sled dogs, their mushers, and what kinds of prepartions need to be done before the race begins.
 Students will also be able to locate Alaska on a mapmand learn facts about the state.
 Students will demonstrate the various commands mushers use as well as well as follow the route the sled dogs race which will take approximately 14-18 days.